 The number of epilepsy cases in the elderly is climbing as the baby boom generation reaches retirement age.
 More than 570,000 adults age 65 and above have the condition.
 Our returning veterans are also affected as studies show an increased risk of developing epilepsy following traumatic brain injury.

-Epilepsy is the fourth most common neurological disorder in the U.S. after migraine, stroke, and Alzheimer’s disease.
+Epilepsy is the third most common neurological disorder in the U.S. after migraine, stroke, and Alzheimer’s disease.
 Its prevalence is greater than autism spectrum disorder, cerebral palsy, multiple sclerosis and Parkinson’s disease combined.
 Despite how common it is and major advances in diagnosis and treatment, epilepsy is among the least understood of major chronic medical conditions, even though one in three adults knows someone with the disorder.